 If you still have trouble with your search, you can always pay to get a background check done on yourself.
 This will show active warrants as well as your criminal record – a “background check” as it is typically called is actually a “criminal records history report.”

 In some counties and other locations, there are fees for public records with just no way around it.
 Paying for the full California criminal records search can be rewarding, though, as you’ll not only get your active warrants, but a lot of other information.
-What shows up on a background check can get you hired, fired, evicted, and more (depending on various factors) so, it may be beneficial to get the full report.
+Discoveries in background reviews can get you hired, fired, evicted, and more (depending on various factors) so, it may be beneficial to get the full report.

 Wait, How Public Are These Records?